lbryio/lbry.com/content/faq/youtube.md

 - Video length limits: 30 minutes under 500 subs, 1hr under 1K subs, and 2hr for all higher sub counts.
 Longer videos will be skipped.
 - Videos bigger than 2GB will be synced at lower quality (720p, 480p, ...)
 - Due to high demand, you will be only be synced if you have at least 300 subscribers.
-- Private or unlisted videos will not be published, but everything else will.
+- Private or unlisted videos will not be published.
+Copyright and age restricted videos will also be skipped.

 Exceptions can be discussed.
 Contact us at [hello@lbry.com](mailto:hello@lbry.com).